 I pledge my head to clearer thinking, my heart to greater loyalty, my hands to larger service, and my health to better living, for my club, my community, my country and my world.

-A 4-H Club is an organized group of youngsters (ages 9-19) with elected officers and a planned program that is conducted throughout the year or the majority of the year.
-Clubs are lead by volunteer leaders and may focus on one or more project areas.
+A 4-H Club is an organized group of youth (ages 9-19) with elected officers and a planned program that is conducted throughout the year or the majority of the year.
+Clubs are lead by adult volunteer leaders and may focus on one or more project areas.
 Club officers conduct monthly business meetings.
 Members also participate in a variety of learning experiences in their organizational meeting as well as within their project areas.
 Project meetings may be held as often as deemed necessary, but at least once a month.

 Like all 4-H programming, the number and type of clubs is determined by the number of willing volunteers.
 Did 4-H touch your life as a child?
 Help the next generation experience 4-H become a leader or Adult Volunteer.
 Contact Hanovervolunteer@vt.edu or 804-752-4309